 Frequently Asked Questions About Comprehensive Financial Planning in Montgomery, AL

-What’s covered in comprehensive financial planning in Montgomery, AL?
+What does comprehensive financial planning in Montgomery, AL include?

-Investment management in Montgomery, AL focuses on building and maintaining a financial portfolio.
-In contrast, financial planning goes beyond investments to include income management, tax strategy, insurance analysis, retirement planning, and estate planning.
+Investment management in Montgomery, AL primarily involves managing and adjusting a financial portfolio.
+Financial planning encompasses investments while also covering budgeting, tax considerations, insurance planning, retirement income strategy, and estate coordination.
 Comprehensive planning brings those pieces together into one strategy.

 Why consider a fiduciary financial planner?